Pentland Group: Family-owned private business

 The Rubin family had initially listed their company on the London Stock Exchange in 1964, though still holding a majority of the shares.
 Following the exponential growth associated with their operation of Reebok, they floated an increased public offering in 1989, then bought back the entire public float in 1999, returning it to a 100% private family-held operation "to focus on longer-term investments".
 However, according to an article in The Independent, prior to the company returning to a private holding, institutional investors in the City had been unhappy with the way Rubin was running the company, which was underperforming the market by 40% since it floated in 1989.
-In January 2019, the "underperforming" company had grown to the point where Stephen Rubin, the majority shareholder within the family, was named by The Sunday Times as Britain's top-ranking taxpayer, with a tax liability of £181.6m.
+By January 2019, the company had grown to the point where Stephen Rubin, the majority shareholder within the family, was named by The Sunday Times as Britain's top-ranking taxpayer, with a tax liability of £181.6m.

 21st century acquisitions and growth

 Pentland Group acquired 45% of JD Sports Fashion plc from its founders, John Wardle and David Makin, in May 2005.
 Pentland Group is now the majority owner of JD Sports (55%), which has 2,500 retail outlets worldwide, including JD, Scotts, Size, Blacks, GO Outdoors and Millets in the UK.

 In 2013, the company reported a 45% drop in pre-tax profits to GBP62.9m.
-However, Pentland Group saw total revenues rise 14.2%, to £1.74bn, a fact Drapers magazine linked to the Olympics fuelling growth from sportswear brands such as Speedo.
-On the subject, Andy Rubin commented: “There’s no doubt the Olympics helped overall, but in summarizing 2012 I’d say it was really starting to deliver on the investments we have put into global growth over the last 10 years.
+However, total revenues rose 14.2%, to £1.74bn.
+Drapers magazine linked this to the Olympics fuelling growth from sportswear brands such as Speedo, although Andy Rubin considered it a return on the company's investment in global growth over the past 10 years.

-In 2014, Pentland Group reported a total sales growth of 10% to £1.9bn and reported pre-tax earnings of £85m (Year to December 2013).
+In 2014, Pentland Group reported a total sales growth of 10% to £1.9bn and reported pre-tax earnings of £85m.
 Excluding income from its retail investments, turnover rose 11% to £590m, with Speedo delivering a record performance.

-In 2015, Pentland Group reported a revenue increase of 14%, to £2.2bn (year to December 2014).
-Within the Pentland Brands portfolio, Speedo achieved "record sales" for the second year in a row.
+In 2015, the Group reported a revenue increase of 14%, to £2.2bn, with Speedo achieving record sales for the second year in a row.
 From 1 January 2015, Andy Rubin was promoted to Chairman at Pentland Brands plc (a division of Pentland Group plc).

 In February 2016, JD Sports Fashion appointed Andy Rubin to its board as a non-executive director.
 This measure was a precursor to the business increasing its international expansion.
-In June 2016, Pentland Group announced a 10% increase in sales to £2.4bn (year to December 2015).
-Rugby-inspired label Canterbury Brands had "record-breaking sales", boosted by the Rugby World Cup.
-Operating profits, before tax and exceptional items, was up 36% year on year, to £220m.
+In June 2016, Pentland Group announced a 10% increase in sales to £2.4bn.
+Its rugby-inspired label Canterbury Brands had record-breaking sales, boosted by the Rugby World Cup.
+Operating profits, before tax and exceptional items, were up 36% year on year, to £220m.